willjduncan/cuddly-pinnacle/README.md

 ## Tests

-No Jest tests written were made for this project, but Chrome DevTools is a critical tool in letting you test the program's ability to run in different environments to test its offline capabilities.
+No tests written were made for this project, but Chrome DevTools is a critical tool in letting you test the program's ability to run in different environments to test its offline capabilities.

 ## Questions